WolfpackPSS/wolfpackpss.github.io/_posts/2016-11-22-history-of-the-pack-lord-of-undead.md

 "A thought has been plaguing my mind since your first communique," Gnasher said, seguing the discussion.
 "What do we fight for, you and I?
 Certainly for our alliances.
 You for the Elder Drivers.
 I for Wolfpack.

 "But what do we gain by our warfare against each other?
 You expand your borders into our territory.
 We encroach on your space in return.
 You attack our transports for gas and minerals.
-We attack your's.
+We attack yours.
 You destroy our ships.
-We rebuild those ships and then retaliate against your's....
+We rebuild those ships and then retaliate against yours....

 "What is it all for?"
 &nbsp;